mmolimar/kafka-connect-fs/docs/source/connector.rst

 In order to ingest data from the FS(s), the connector needs a **policy** to define the rules to do it.

-Basically, the policy tries to connect to each FS included in ``fs.uris`` connector property, lists files (and filter them using the regular expression provided in the ``policy.regexp`` property) and enables a file reader to read records from them.
+Basically, the policy tries to connect to each FS included in the ``fs.uris`` connector property, lists files (and filter them using the regular expression provided in the ``policy.regexp`` property) and enables a file reader to read records.

-The policy to be used by the connector is defined in ``policy.class`` connector property.
+The policy to be used by the connector is defined in the ``policy.class`` connector property.

 .. important:: When delivering records from the connector to Kafka, they contain their own file offset
                so, if in the next eventual policy execution this file is processed again,